 The amount of CBD that ends up being used throughout the endocannabinoid system is called bioavailability.
 Basically, it’s how much of a substance is left for your body to use after being filtered through various bodily systems designed to process substances that enter the body.
 Depending on how you use CBD, the bioavailability varies.

 When CBD is consumed, the bioavailability drops thanks to your digestive system.
 Before any of the substances attained through eating can be sent throughout the body via circulation, they travel through the liver to be sorted and detoxified.
 The liver breaks down CBD with enzymes, reducing the bioavailability.
 By the time the remaining CBD can be distributed, there’s far less than the amount you originally consumed.
-And the process of digestion takes time, which is why there’s a lag in feeling any effects when CBD is consumed.

 There are ways to get around the liver and its enzymes.
 This is where a vape comes in handy.
 When vaping, you can bypass the digestive system completely.
 Vaping doesn’t provide 100% bioavailability of CBD — fat-soluble CBD doesn’t mix perfectly with our water-based bloodstream — but it provides a much higher level of usable CBD than consumption.

 When using CBD oil with a vape, there are two main types of vapes that can be used.
-One is a disposable canister that comes with pre-filled oil in a variety of amounts and dosages.
+One is a disposable canister that comes with pre-filled oil in a variety of amounts and servings.
 The other is a reusable vape that has removable cartridges for CBD oil.

 Either option works equally well and choosing between the two depends on your preference and lifestyle.
 Disposable vapes are cheaper, whereas a reusable vape is a more eco-friendly option.